RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181106_r1_37C_glucose_O2_growth/README.md

 reason: experiment not yet completed
 ---

-# 2018-11-06 37C glucose O2 Microscopy Growth Measurement
+# 2018-11-06 37C Glucose O2 Microscopy Growth Measurement

 ## Purpose
 This experiment aims to measure the growth rate of the *E. coli* strains of interest in glucose at 37°C.